deozza/ApiTesterBundle/src/Resources/doc/TEST_KINDS.md

 Test kinds
 =

-With ApiTesterBundle, you are able to test your application by sending requests one by one ("unit" testing) and by sending a group of request ("scenario").
+With PhilarmonyApiTester, you are able to test your application by sending requests one by one ("unit" testing) and by sending a group of request ("scenario").

 ## Unit testing